perrym/apiscanner/README.md

 Broken Authentication, Excessive Data Exposure, and other critical API vulnerabilities.
 It understands OpenAPI/Swagger, supports multiple authentication flows, provides a plan/verify workflow, includes a generic sanitizer/rewrites, and writes HTML artifacts.

+**APISCAN: AI-assisted API security for specialists.**
+APISCAN is not a scanner that guesses; it proves.
+It tests.
+It observes.
+Then models explain the risk with evidence attached.
+That’s how you make **AI** useful in security.

 ## License

 APISCAN is licensed under the AGPL-v3.0.